trigaten/Learn_Prompting/README.md

 ## Cite

-Use the provided Github citation in this repository.
+Use the provided GitHub citation in this repository.